slackpanos/SlackOnly-Docs/README.md

     its extension slackpkg+, do not offer automatic dependency resolution as a feature.

-1. First, download slackpkg+ [here][9] and install it as root by running the "installpkg" command:
+1. First, download slackpkg+ and install it as root by running the "installpkg" command.

+    It can be downloaded [here](https://sourceforge.net/projects/slackpkgplus/files/).

     > root@localhost:~# installpkg slackpkg+*.t?z